paol-imi/use-mutable-source/docs/src/guide/getting-started.md

 | --------------------------------------- | :------------------------------------------------------------------------------------------------------------------------ |
 | [`usePureSource`](./use-pure-source.md) | If the source initialization have No side-effects.                                                                        |

+## Examples

+Want to see use-mutable-source in action right away?
+Look at the [examples](../examples/use-media-query.md)!

 ## Adding to your Project

 Don't forget to add `use-mutable-source` to your project!